iamhosseinali/SpectraDAQ/README.md

 }
 ```

----

-## How to Add/Edit Custom Commands
-1. Click **Edit Commands**.
-2. Add or edit a command:
-   - For **Spinbox**: Set header, value size (1–64), trailer, and optionally enable swap endianness.
-   - For **Button**: Enter the command payload (string or hex).
-3. Save.
-The command will appear in the main UI for the current preset.

----
+## Usage
+- Paste C struct definition in the UI to parse incoming UDP data.
+- Select fields for plotting or logging.
+- Use the "Log to CSV" button to start high-speed logging.
+Specify duration and output file.
+- All UI controls are disabled during logging.
+Logging is type-aware and lossless (subject to system RAM and disk speed).
+- Use the "Edit Commands" button to define custom device commands.
+Commands are sent over UDP.

 ## Technical Notes
-- **Value Encoding**: Spinbox values are encoded as unsigned integers, using the specified number of bytes.
-If swap endianness is enabled, only the value bytes are reversed.
+- Spinbox values are encoded as unsigned integers, using the specified number of bytes.
+Endianness swap applies only to value bytes.
-- **Limits**: The UI spinbox supports values up to 2,147,483,647 (due to QSpinBox limits).
+- QSpinBox UI limit is 2,147,483,647.
 For value sizes >4 bytes, only the lower bytes of the integer are used.
-- **Persistence**: All custom command options, including swap endianness, are saved in `presets.json` and restored with the preset.
+- All custom command options, including endianness, are saved in `presets.json` and restored with the preset.

----

-## File: `presets.json`
 - Presets are stored as an array of objects, each with a `custom_commands` array.
-- Each custom command object includes all fields described above.

----

-## Changelog
+## Build Requirements
-- **vNext**: Added support for up to 64-byte spinbox values and per-command value endianness swapping.
+- Qt 5.x or 6.x (tested with Qt 5.13+)
+- Boost (header-only, for lockfree queue)
+- C++17 or later